seltmann/bee-interaction-database/README.md

   * **referenceCitation**  : The reference for the interaction.
   * **referenceType**  : The type of reference.
   * **primarySource**  : Is the reference the primary source for the observation (TRUE/FALSE)?
 If it is not, include the primary source citation in the notes.
+  * **primarySourceReference** : If the reviewed article is not the primary source of the information (recorded as FALSE in primarySource) the citation for the primarySource is included here.
+If the reviewed article is the primary source this field is left blank.
   * **enteredBy**  : The person entering the data.
   * **notes**  : Notes about the database entry.